aws-samples/annotate-medical-images-in-dicom-server-and-build-ml-models-on-amazon-sagemaker/nginx-orthanc-plugins-container/README.md

 If you want to build your own container image and push the container image to [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/), run the following script: `./build_and_push.sh`.

 Alternatively, you can build docker container `docker build -t <tag> .` and push it to container repository manually.
+The Orthanc docker image was derived from [this document](https://book.orthanc-server.com/users/docker.html).
+The CORS headers were injected in Nginx reverse proxy on top of it.

 After pushing the container image to ECR, copy the image URI (like <AWS Account ID>.dkr.ecr.<AWS Region>.amazonaws.com/nginx-orthanc-plugins]) that will be used in the Cloudformation deployment.